zopefoundation/zc.zk/src/zc/zk/README.txt

 - Get and set service configuration data.
 - Model system architecture as a tree.

+Important note for zc.zk 1.x users
+  Version 2 is mostly. but not entirely backward compatible.

+  Although the goal of version 1 was primarily service registration and discovery, it also provided a high-level ZooKeeper API.  `Kazoo
+  <https://pypi.python.org/pypi/kazoo/>`_ is a much better high-level
+  interface for ZooKeeper because:

+  - It isn't based on the buggy ZooKeeper C interface and Python extension.

+  - It doesn't assumne that ephemeral nodes should be reestablished when a session expires and is recreated.

+  zc.zk 2 uses Kazoo.

 This package makes no effort to support Windows.
 (Patches to support Windows might be accepted if they don't add much complexity.)